Holy Trinity Church, Dunoon: Rectors

 Holy Trinity Church has had twenty rectors in its history.
+Its two most recent rectors went on to become bishops: Andrew Swift in the Diocese of Brechin followed by David Railton in the Diocese of Argyll and the Isles.

 Graveyard

 There are monuments to Alexander Reid, a notable figure in the history of Scottish art, and Sir Francis Powell, the Scottish watercolourist.